Grant Development FAQs

-What can the grants coordinator do for you?
+What can the grant director do for you?

-The grant development coordinator provides research on appropriate funding sources for a specific project idea; helps you develop project ideas to submit to potential funders; guides budget development; advises on grant writing and helps write specific parts of or entire grant proposals; assists with grant review approvals and the preparation of required agency forms and certifications; and ensures proposals are submitted in accordance with agency guidelines and UCC policies.
+The director of grants provides research on appropriate funding sources for a specific project idea; helps you develop project ideas to submit to potential funders; guides budget development; advises on grant writing and helps write specific parts of or entire grant proposals; assists with grant review approvals and the preparation of required agency forms and certifications; and ensures proposals are submitted in accordance with agency guidelines and UCC policies.

 For all grants, the grant development office can assist you with developing a plan to complete your proposal.
 In general, however, the office devotes most of its time to project development and writing of significant institutional grants aligned with college priorities.
 On smaller grants, the grants coordinator typically provides editing, budget assistance, and proposal submission preparation.

-Regardless of which category your idea or proposal falls under, you should contact the grant development coordinator early (i.e., three to four months in advance) for assistance with your proposal development plan.
+Regardless of which category your idea or proposal falls under, you should contact the grant development office early (i.e., three to four months in advance) for assistance with your proposal development plan.

 Are there grants for students?